boltops-tools/lono/lib/lono/help/new.md

 Examples:

-  lono new infra # defaults to single_server template TEMPLATE=skeleton lono new infra TEMPLATE=autoscaling lono new infra
+  lono new infra # skeleton project with barebones structure TEMPLATE=ec2 lono new infra # creates a single server TEMPLATE=autoscaling lono new infra

 For a list of the starter templates: